oxpig/AntiFold/README.md

 - pdb_pos - PDB residue number
 - pdb_chain - PDB chain
 - aa_orig - PDB residue (e.g. 112)
-- aa_pred - Top predicted residue by AntiFold (argmax) for this position
+- aa_pred - Top predicted residue by AntiFold (i.e. argmax) for this position
 - pdb_posins - PDB residue number with insertion code (e.g. 112A)
 - perplexity - Inverse folding tolerance (higher is more tolerant) to mutations.
 See paper for more details.
 - Amino-acids - Inverse folding scores (log-likelihood) for the given position